LedgerStaker/Programming-project/README.md

-# Programming project #1: BATTLE SHIP
+# Programming project #1: MINI SHIPs
 OOP solution for a one player game of typing in locations to try and hit the enemys ships By Ledger